soupScript/hazmat/README.md

 1. Install the _raw_ hazrunner file.

-2.Copy that hazrunner file into the directory of your project.
+2. Copy that hazrunner file into the directory of your project.

 3. Open the newly copied hazrunner file and execute `hazr -r`